neurocom/street-fighter/README.md

 Assuming an average of 5 reservations per active user (to accommodate attractions or events) and an average trip duration of two weeks we expect 2 million * 5 = 10 million reservations per two weeks = 5 million per week (~250 million reservations per year).

 We expect on average 5 updates per reservation => 25 million relevant update events per week (of course the updates we will have to process will be much higher.
-Suppose we have captured 5% of the market we expect 20 times this number in total, leading to 500 million update events per week).
+Suppose we have captured 5% of the market we expect 20 times this number in total, leading to 500 million update events per week), i.e. ~1000 reqs per second.

 Email parsing, if we consider the 'share your mailbox approach' is much more challenging.
-Suppose 30% of our users have opted in for this option and that the average user receives 100 emails per day, we need to filter 30% * 5M * 100 = 150M emails per day.
+Suppose 30% of our users have opted in for this option and that the average user receives 100 emails per day, we need to filter 30% * 5M * 100 = 150M emails per day, i.e. ~4000 reqs per second.

 #### Additional Drivers